stand-art/jaxn/README.md

 * Strings:

-  * Allow single-quote strings: `'This is a "single-quote" string.
+  * Allow single-quoted strings: `'This is a "single-quote" string.
 No really, it is!'`.
   * Additional escape sequences: `\'`, `\v`, `\0` and `\xXX`.
   * Allow concatenation of strings: `"Hello," + " world!"`.
   * TODO: Raw strings?